AngleProtocol/angle-docs/side-products/merkl/README.md

 In addition, as the system relies on a single Merkle root to handle distribution per chain, liquidity providers can claim all their token rewards (from potentially different pools on virtually many concentrated-liquidity AMMs) in just one transaction.

+Note that the script is compatible with multiple incentivizors incentivizing (with potentially different parameters) LPs of the same pool.
+If you are only providing liquidity on a single pool, when claiming your rewards, you will claim from all the incentivizors who incentivized the pool.

 There is no need for liquidity providers to claim rewards at every epoch.
 Every Merkle Tree update takes into account the previous state of the reward tree and just adds new rewards on top (which is then reflected in the published Merkle root).
 Unclaimed rewards for an epoch can be claimed at any time in the future, along with all the rewards distributed in between.

 ### Dispute Periods

 The script computing rewards and updating the reward Merkle root on-chain is ran by Angle Labs.
-It relies on an open source codebase available [here](TODO.com).
+It relies on an open source codebase available [here](https://github.com/AngleProtocol/merkl-calculator).

 Merkle roots pushed on-chain may be based on off-chain computations, any stakeholder in the ecosystem may fetch on-chain data to run the script and verify the results sent.